Navigating Silent Burnout.

 Recently, I had a conversation with a fellow somatic practitioner Lise Loensmann on LinkedIn Live about this.
 You can watch our full discussion on my YouTube channel also, where we explore this in greater detail.

-Some of the common identifying patterns are that women have been conditioned to appear fine and be functioning while disconnected from our bodies which silently suffer.
+Some of the common identifying patterns are that women have been conditioned to appear fine and be functioning while disconnected from our bodies.
 Do you relate to any of these patterns?

 - Having a ‘high pain threshold’ but underneath that is numbness